kind3r/getting-started-with-your-artillery-printer/setup.md

 ---
-title: Setting up your 3D printer
+title: Setting up your new Artillery 3D printer
 ---

-# Setting up your Artillery 3D printer
+# Setting up your new Artillery 3D printer

 **Next step**: